NasirullahNasrat/vestoria-ecommerce/README.md

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.